Ayush-D2004/EnterpriseCopilot/README.md

 ```

 1. Ensure you have processed documents (the CLI implementation expects an index to exist, or you can run `python app/ingest.py` separately if implemented).
-2. Type your query when prompted `🧑 You:`.
+2. Type your query when prompted.
 3. View the AI response and sources directly in the terminal.

 ---